roycehoe/qrify/README.md

  - Implement responsive web design with Tailwind css and daisy.ui components

 # Deployment
+ - Implement Poetry and Pyenv to create a project virtual environment
  - Create Docker files for both backend and frontend
  - Implement docker-compose to create container networks
  - Implement a reverse proxy with Nginx to send requests to the respective containers, and to simplify deployment on a single server